 Stage 1 The start was with Nem (Walgoreg Emerillion), and her daughter Villain (Hawkwise in the Brambles) who through years of hard work, on very varied terrain, reassuringly confirmed that they were physically sound, had great temperaments and excellent working abilities.
 Both, on their single foray into the show ring, enjoyed some success so they were genuinely dual purpose Brittanys.
 The culmination of this stage of our breeding was Villain's son Trouble (Hawkwise Higlander) who 'put us on the map' and introduced the Hawkwise name to a wider audience.

 Stage 2 Highlander's working ability and show successes launched his career at stud.
 This was the beginning of our second stage through his many direct progeny and grandchildren These now number nealry 400 to date and counting - so the Hawkwise name is being carried on an ever-widening range of pedigrees.
 We bought back a grand-daughter, Broadwing Corn Dolly at Hawkwise, as we wanted a brood bitch that was not too closely related.
-Her first litter, to a totally unrelated dog, produced Hawkwise Fair Copy - who would be mated back into Highlander's bloodlines.
+Her first litter, to a totally unrelated dog, produced Hawkwise Fair Copy - who would eventually be mated back into Highlander's bloodlines.
 Her second, to Ch Dag at Skinfaxi, was a successful test mating to check the risk of this line-breeding back to Highlander.